RobertRingel/LearningTasks4Programming/Java/04_CollectionOfObjects/LotteryGuess.md

 - add a number to the guess
 - check whether a certain number is already part of the guess
 - print the guess
-- count the number of common number compared to another guess (count number of hits)
+- count the number of common numbers compared to another guess (count number of hits)

 Use an ArrayList to store the numbers of the guess.